pypa/pip/docs/html/topics/more-dependency-resolution.md

 * If equal, prefer if any requirement is "pinned", i.e. contains operator ``===`` or ``==``.
-* If a requirement is part of the current cause for backtracking.
+* If equal, prefer if any requirement is part of the current causes for backtracking.
 * If equal, calculate an approximate "depth" and resolve requirements closer to the user-specified requirements first.
 * Order user-specified requirements by the order they are specified.